-- The Market for Shark Liver Oil and Squalene. – Romain Chabrol – in prep.
+- The Market for Shark Liver Oil and Squalene with Romain Chabrol.

-- Europe’s Reduction Fisheries. – Megan Bailey and Claire Nouvian – in prep.
+- Europe’s Reduction Fisheries – Megan Bailey and Claire Nouvian.

-- Shark consumption habits and attitudes in Hong Kong. – Kwok Ho Shea, Jennifer Jacquet, Isabel Jarrett, Claire Nouvian – Being corrected for resubmission to Conservation Letters.
+- Shark consumption habits and attitudes in Hong Kong – Kwok Ho Shea, Jennifer Jacquet, Isabel Jarrett, Claire Nouvian, 2011

 - The Ecological and Socio-Economic Profile of Deep-Sea Fisheries – Claire Nouvian, in collaboration with L. Watling & D. Berger, May 2011.